beakerbrowser/beakerbrowser.com/_docs/apis/experimental-datpeers.md

 order: 5
 ---

-TODO: we're not sure we're going to keep this API

 `datPeers` is an experimental API for sending and receiving messages between peers on a given `dat://` website.
 It includes methods for attaching "session data" to your connection.
 This session data can be used to broadcast a username, profile URL, or other identifying information.

 To use this API, include the following in your <a href="/docs/apis/manifest"><code>dat.json</code> manifest file</a>: